deNBI/nova_dynamic_vendordata/README.md

 - `~/.config/openstack`
 - `/etc/openstack`

-The first file found wins.
+The first file found is used.

 ### Allow- or Blocklisting

-The nova_dynamic_vendordata service supports _Allow_- or _Blocklisting_ for domains and projects.
+The `nova_dynamic_vendordata` service supports _allow- or _blocklisting_ for domains and projects.
-In general, it is a good idea to use _allowlist_ to give only specific domains/projects full access to service.
+In general, it is a good idea to use _allowlist_ to give only specific domains/projects full access to the service by providing their UUIDs.

 **Attention!
-There is no restriction when `allowlist` or `blocklist` for domains and project are not set.**
+The API is unprotected if neither `allowlist` nor `blocklist` are set.**

 ### Caching

-The nova_dynamic_vendordata service caches data to minimize Openstack API access using [memcached](https://memcached.org/).
+The `nova_dynamic_vendordata` service caches data to minimize OpenStack API access using [memcached](https://memcached.org/).
 The Data is cached for 300 seconds (= 5 minutes) by default and can be set using the `cache.expires` option.
 The memcached host url is "localhost:11211" by default and can be set using the `cache.host` option.